k8-proxy/icap-aks-delivery/documentation.md

 container_name       = "gw-icap-tfstate"
 key = "aks.delivery.terraform.tfstate"

-Note : First 3 values should be same as export values in step 2.4 .env
+Note : First 3 values should be same as export values in .env file of step 2.3
 ```
 - terraform.tfvars